Strat5/gmechatbot/README.md

 Flask is imported in the code to handle HTTP POST requests.
 The files in this GitHub directory are uploaded to Heroku automatically.

-EXPLANTATION OF THE NON-APPLICATION FILES:
+EXPLANTATION OF THE APPLICATION FILES:

 Procfile - This tells Heroku what basic service to run.